-- Coverage will include malware detection, user activity, and setting up a testing environment
+- Coverage will include malware detection, user activity, and how to set up a testing environment

 Digital forensic professionals and analysts, information security professionals, researchers, and practitioners.
 Students in digital forensics programs at community college or university